smgardner59/myadserver.github.io/README.md

 The samples included in this project attempt to follow IAB & industry best practice.
 - Care has been taken to ensure tags, pixels and creatives work in both HTTP and HTTPS
 - Video creatives have been encoded following the latest IAB Digital Video Best Practices
-- Relative URLs have been used where appropriate
+- Where appropriate, relative URLs have been used

 #### Limitations - CORS